 Deploying an Application

-As noted in the section Starting an Instance, all Payara Micro actions are run for the Payara Micro JAR, all in one command; it is not possible to start an instance with one command, and deploy an application to it with another.
+As noted in the section Starting an Instance, all Payara Micro actions are run for the Payara Micro JAR, all in one command.

 The general structure of starting, configuring, and deploying an application to an instance is as follows:

 When persistent configuration directory is reused across restarts (i. e. not running in a container), it is recommended not to specify deployment each time Payara Micro is invoked from that directory.
 Doing so will cause the application to be deployed twice — once at startup and second time when deployment section of the command line is processed.

 The best approach if your application uses persistent filesystem is to use warmup run for deployment:

 # perform deployments and configuration java -jar payara-micro.jar --rootdir micro-root --warmup application.war # all further invocations do not specify deployment java -jar payara-micro.jar --rootdir micro-root

 Alternatively a launcher can be generated for configured root directory as well:

 # perform deployments and configuration java -jar payara-micro.jar --rootdir micro-root --warmup application.war java -jar payara-micro.jar --rootdir micro-root --outputlauncher # all further invocations use parameterless launcher java -jar micro-root/launch-micro.jar

 To deploy a WAR file to an instance, you need to use the